Thomascountz/petri_dish/README.md

 ## Key Concepts of This Library

-Petridish consists of several key classes that encapsulate the various components of a genetic algorithm:
+PetriDish consists of several key classes that encapsulate the various components of a genetic algorithm:

 - **World**: This is the main engine that drives the genetic algorithm, including maintaining the current population, running the generations, and checking for termination conditions.
 - **Population**: A collection of individuals or _members_ that make up a generation.